 PXMod TAC will only export the time-activity curve of the Group VOI in a two-column format.
 This data is intended for use in the pixelwise modeling tool PXMOD.

 Please use Save Statistics for saving the data in a new tab-delimited text file with extension .voistat, and Append for appending it to an existing statistics file.
 Furthermore, the statistic results can be saved as a DICOM Structured Report with the Save DICOM SR option or directly sent to a DICOM server with the Export DICOM SR.

 Statistics files saved in the Statistics format can be loaded back into the statistics viewer.
 There are several ways to do so:

 If the statistics is calculated for multiple files, the results are shown in the statistics viewer on separate pages.
 Similarly, when loading a statistics from a file, a new page is added to the statistics viewer.
 In this case, the Aggregate Statistics button becomes active and allows creating an aggregate from all open statistics pages.

 Transfer to R

 The statistics viewer includes an interface to the R statistics environment, if this feature is configured.
-The Go to R button will transfer the statistics of all open data to the R console creating one R variable per tab with the name taken from the R variable name field.
+The Go to R button will transfer the statistics of all open data to the R console creating one R variable per tab.